cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/0-Installing and Running.md

 # Logging In

 After installing, you will need to login to Cypress.
-Login requires a [Github](https://github.com/) account, if you do not have an account, you will have to [create one](https://github.com/join) to use Cypress.
+Login currently requires a [Github](https://github.com/) account, if you do not have an account, you will have to [create one](https://github.com/join) to use Cypress.

 **To Login:**